 This simple plastic-free, single-skinned reusable water bottle is a clean and sustainable choice, constructed using sustainably harvested bamboo, stainless steel, and food-grade silicone.
 Even the logo and bottom are embossed to keep the bottle paint-free.

 Klean Kanteen is a family-owned company.
 They introduced their first BPA-free, reusable water bottle back in 2004.
-A certified B- Corporation, they not only create high-quality reusable products but also work hard to benefit people and the planet, and reduce the negative impact of single-use waste.
+A certified B- Corporation, they create high-quality reusable products and work hard to benefit people and the planet and reduce the negative impact of single-use waste.

 Klean Kanteen on Amazon:

-This is a reusable bottle that looks good – and does good too.
+This reusable bottle looks good – and does good, too.
 The bottle has an internal stainless steel double wall, keeping icy drinks cold for up to eight hours and warm beverages and soups for around 4 hours.
 The design encases the inner stainless steel structure within a stylish bamboo exterior.
 And the bamboo is organic too.

 One of the great things about WakeCup is that 10% of all profits go directly to the Marine Conservation Society and Plastic Oceans eco charity.